w3c/wai-aria-practices/ARIA/apg/patterns/listbox/examples/listbox-collapsible.md

       <section>
         <h2>About This Example</h2>
         <div class="advisement">
+          <h3>Deprecation Warning</h3>
           <p>
-            <strong>DEPRECATION WARNING:</strong> This pattern has been deprecated, and will be removed in a future version of the ARIA Authoring Practices.
+            This pattern has been deprecated, and will be removed in a future version of the ARIA Authoring Practices.
             The <a href="../../../combobox/examples/combobox-select-only/">select-only combobox</a> should be used as an alternative to this pattern.
           </p>
         </div><img alt=""